JasonB579/dotfiles/README.md

 ## OS Support
+### Most programs working
 * OS X (with brew)
 * Debian
 * Ubuntu
+* Fedora
+### All programs working
 * Arch
-* Fedora

-The install script takes care of all the pre-requists excluding git, bash, lsb-release, and sudo.
+The install script takes care of all the pre-requisites excluding git, bash, lsb-release, and sudo.
 However this only works with OSX, Arch,  Debian, and Ubuntu (for the moment).

 For all *linux* distributions
 *The script will not be able to detect your os without ```lsb-release```, make sure to install it*